Zinc

 Uses

 Zinc is very good corrosion resistant metal and is cheap compared to most metals.
-Due to this reason, today most of the zinc produced each year is used to galvanize (coat) other metals such as iron to protect them from corrosion.
+Due to this reason, today most of the zinc produced each year is used to galvanize (coat) other metals such as Iron to protect them from corrosion.

 Zinc has been used to make various alloys with other metals by the people of the ancient time – such as brass.
 Today, it is also used to make alloys to achieve a metal of desired properties.

 The human body also contains zinc and we require to eat food that contains zinc to maintain its level in our body.
-It is also used in the dietary supplements, multi-vitamin tablets, and in sun-block creams.
+It is also used in the dietary supplements, multi-vitamin tablets, and in Sun-block creams.

 Where is it found?

-Today, zinc is the 4th most used metal in the world after iron, aluminum, and copper.
+Today, zinc is the 4th most used metal in the world after iron, Aluminum, and copper.
 Zinc element is abundant in many minerals found across the world but rarely found in the elemental form.
 Also, the oceans of the Earth contains dissolved compounds of zinc is minor quantity.

 There are many minerals from which zinc can be extracted but the most economical minerals are smithsonite, sphalerite, wurtzite, and hemimorphite.
 Among them, the most widely available and mined mineral is sphalerite which gives zinc most economically.
 Zinc is produced by many countries but the largest producers are China, Australia, and Peru.